annakruff/AnnaK-portfolio/README.md

 Being able to crunch numbers is good, but possessing this skill coupled with the talent to communicate them in an effective and digestible way is better.
 I am certain this class will help me to become an expert in it!

 # Portfolio
-This is the place where my compelling data stories will soon appear! :)
+This is the place for my compelling data stories! :)

-1st example:
-<div class="flourish-embed flourish-chart" data-src="visualisation/3707698" data-url="https://flo.uri.sh/visualisation/3707698/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Assignment #2: Visualizing government debt
 [Link to the Government Debt Chart](/GovernmentDebt.md)